Devil (Dungeons & Dragons)

-A devil (also known as a baatezu) is a fictional character in the Dungeons & Dragons roleplaying game, a powerful group of monsters used as a high-level challenge for players of the game, devils are Lawful Evil in alignment and originate from the Nine Hells of Baator.
-True to their Lawful Evil alignment, devils are locked in a strict and brutal hierarchy, changing form as they work their way up the ladder of power.
-At the top of the hierarchy are the supreme Archdevils, or Lords of the Nine, who are the rulers of the different regions of Baator.
-Devils often see the various worlds in the D&D metacosmos as tools to use for their own ends, including prosecuting the Blood War, a millennia-long war between the devils and their arch-enemies, demons.
+A devil, also referred to as a baatezu, is a group of fictional creatures in the Dungeons & Dragons (D&D) roleplaying game typically presented as formidable opponents for advanced players.
+Devils are characterized by their Lawful Evil alignment and are depicted as originating from the Nine Hells of Baator.
+They follow a strict and hierarchical structure, progressing through various forms as they rise in rank.
+At the top of this hierarchy are the Archdevils, also known as the Lords of the Nine, who govern different regions within Baator.
+Devils are often portrayed as seeing the various worlds in the D&D universe as tools to be exploited for their objectives, such as participating in the Blood War—a centuries-long conflict against demons.

 Publication history

-Devils first appeared in the original first edition Advanced Dungeons & Dragons Monster Manual.
+Devils first appeared in the original first-edition Advanced Dungeons & Dragons Monster Manual.